 As you would expect, Sony's 2023 OLED TV range has all bases covered.
 There are high-end super-sets if money is no object, but also more modest TVs aimed at the rest of us.
 How do they compare though, and which would be best for you?

 Here we're comparing the step-down OLED model, the A80L, with the range-topping A95L.
+(We recently had an in-depth hands-on session with the A95L, giving us a much better idea of how it should perform.)
 Should you remortgage in order to get your mitts on the A95L?
 Or will the A80L suit you just fine?
 Let's find out.

 Sony A80L vs A95L: price